U.S. moves to block AT&T, T-Mobile deal

 | WASHINGTON/NEW YORK

-WASHINGTON/NEW YORK The Obama administration sued to block AT&T Inc's $39 billion (24 billion pounds) acquisition of wireless rival T-Mobile on concerns it would harm competition, launching its biggest challenge yet to a takeover and dealing the carrier a potentially costly blow.
+WASHINGTON/NEW YORK The Obama administration on Wednesday fired a legal broadside to block AT&T Inc's $39 billion (24 billion pounds) acquisition of T-Mobile, launching its biggest challenge yet to a takeover and dealing the carrier a potentially costly blow.

-AT&T, led by Chief Executive Randall Stephenson, plans to fight the government's decision in court, and analysts say it might have to make big concessions -- including selling major assets -- to mollify regulators.
+AT&T plans to fight the government's decision in court and analysts say it might have to make big concessions -- including selling major assets -- to mollify regulators.

-Shares of AT&T, the No. 2 U.S. carrier behind Verizon Wireless, fell as much as 5.4 percent.
-If AT&T's purchase of the No. 4 carrier T-Mobile USA falls through, it may have to pay a huge break-up fee and benefits, such as spectrum grants, worth an estimated $6 billion to Deutsche Telekom.
+Shares in the No. 2 U.S. carrier behind Verizon Wireless fell as much as 5.4 percent.
+If the deal falls through, it may have to pay a break-up fee and benefits, such as spectrum grants, worth an estimated $6 billion.

-The Justice Department in a lawsuit filed on Wednesday said eliminating T-Mobile as a competitor would be disastrous for consumers and raise prices, particularly because the smaller provider is considered a pioneer in low-cost service plans.
+The Justice Department in a lawsuit filed in federal court said eliminating T-Mobile as a competitor would be disastrous for consumers and would raise prices, particularly because the smaller provider is considered a pioneer in low-cost service plans.

 "The biggest surprise is the timing.
 Many expected, because of how big the merger (is), the complexities, how big the stakes were, that it would take longer," said Medley Global Advisors analyst Jeffrey Silva.

-The lawsuit is a serious attempt to halt a "fundamentally flawed" deal, not a tactic to wring outsized concessions from AT&T, a source familiar with the lawsuit said, adding that the companies would have to give up "so much" to win approval.
+The lawsuit is a serious attempt to halt a "fundamentally flawed" deal, not a tactic to wring out-sized concessions from AT&T, a source familiar with the lawsuit said.

 "Were the merger to proceed, there would only be three providers with 90 percent of the market, and competition among the remaining competitors on all dimensions, including price, quality and innovation, would be diminished," said Deputy Attorney General James Cole.

-AT&T's Stephenson has argued that his company needs T-Mobile to get more wireless airwaves to meet growing demand for high-speed services.

-The planned acquisition is a career-defining move for Stephenson, who has lived under the shadow of predecessor Ed Whitacre, said a source close to AT&T. Stephenson put himself on the line with this deal so he has no choice but to double down, the source said.

-The government's lawsuit caught AT&T and Wall Street by surprise, coming hours after the telecoms carrier said it would bring back 5,000 call centre jobs to the United States if the deal closed.
+The lawsuit caught the company and Wall Street by surprise, coming hours after the telecoms carrier announced it would bring back 5,000 call-centre jobs to the United States if the deal closed.
+AT&T has argued that it needs the deal to secure enough wireless airwaves to meet growing demand for high-speed wireless services.

-If the Justice Department succeeds, it would be a black eye for not just Stephenson, but also T-Mobile USA CEO Philipp Humm.
-Shares of Deutsche Telekom fell 7.6 percent.

-AT&T representatives met with Justice Department officials as recently as Tuesday, and received no indication that the lawsuit was coming, a second source with knowledge of the meetings told Reuters.
+Company representatives met with Justice Department officials as recently as Tuesday, and received no indication of the lawsuit, a second source with knowledge of the meetings told Reuters.

-Another source close to the deal said the two sides were just beginning the back and forth in the review and no detailed discussions about remedies occurred, nor were specific concessions on the table.

 "Clearly AT&T didn't expect this," said Pacific Crest Securities analyst Steve Clement.
-"It changes things for them with respect to the spectrum flexibility they'd have."
+"It changes things for them with respect to the spectrum flexibility they'd have.
+They're going to have to be in the market to buy incremental spectrum."

 BIGGEST CHALLENGE